 It is better to water a plant with sufficiently thin water jet to provide all substrate surface moistening.
 New bark does not keep the water well.
 This continues until the decay process starts as a result of bacterium activities.
 In general, the watering frequency depends on many circumstances: different types of orchids require different rates of watering, small pots are drying faster than big ones; drying is faster under warm than under cool conditions and, of course, dry air causes faster drying than humid one.
 It is useful to sort the plants by size and conditions for watering.
 Also, the state of the plant defines the water consumption: resting plants require less water than active plants.
 How often an orchid should be watered also depends on the potting medium and the size of the pot.

 The water being supplied should contain low salt concentration – distilled or boiled.
-For most orchids, but not for all, water must have slightly acidic reaction, pH =6.2; to prepare the water with pH 6.2 you can add about 1/4 teaspoon of a vinegar to a gallon of pure water.
+For most orchids, but not for all, water must have a slightly acidic reaction, pH =6.2; to prepare the water with pH 6.2 you can add about 1/4 teaspoon of a vinegar to a gallon of pure water.
 In order to check pH of the water, you can use a pH meter.

 Air humidity for orchids

-Generally, orchids like high air humidity, and may suffer from dry air.
-However, most of modern hybrids are less fussy.
+Generally, orchids like high air humidity and may suffer from dry air.
+However, most of the modern hybrids are less fussy.
 Increasing of the air humidity by spraying of the plants cannot be recommended in most cases.
-First of all, this acts a very short time, and more importantly, the water affecting with the leaves inspires fungous and bacterial diseases.
+First of all, this acts a very short time, and more importantly, the water affecting with the leaves inspires fungus and bacterial diseases.
 The water staying in the growth point or in the leaf axils of such orchids as Phalaenopsis, Paphiopendilums, Miltonias and some others is of especial danger.
 In order to keep the appropriate level of air humidity you can use room humidifiers or humidity trays.
 To check the temperature and humidity of the air you can use hydro-thermometers.

 The very important thing in orchid care is correct usage of orchid fertilizers.
 Like other plants, all orchids grow better when they are supplied well with all nutrients they need.

-You should keep orchids away from drafty areas, but often good air movement is extremely important in correct orchid culture.
+You should keep orchids away from drafty areas, but often good air movement is extremely important for correct orchid culture.
 Also, you should avoid relocation of orchids too often.
 Don’t place orchids which are not blooming yet into a room which has no windows or artificial lighting systems.
 Without sufficient lighting, flower buds won’t develop appropriately.
 In these types of conditions, you can place only plants with fully-opened flowers.
 If your climate is not frosty, you can keep orchids in a garden outdoors all year round.

 Orchids are rather resistant plants to diseases and pests.
 Healthy and properly cared orchid plant is highly resistant to most pathogens except viruses and bacteria, which are highly contagious and can easily break plant resistance.
-Viruses are practically incurable and therefore infected plat should be eliminated from the collection to save other plants.
+Viruses are practically incurable and therefore an infected plant should be eliminated from the collection to save other plants.
 Bacterial diseases are highly contagious and rapidly kill the plant, so any sign of bacterial soft rotting should alarm you – you have only days and hours to save the plant by removing infected parts and applying disinfectant.
-Fungal infections are regularly caused by poor growing conditions, because properly cared orchid is rather resistant to such diseases.
+Fungal infections are regularly caused by poor growing conditions because properly cared orchid is rather resistant to such diseases.
 Overwatering, improper temperatures and insufficient light are the main causes of fungal infection.
-After identification of fungal infection, you should remove infected plant tissues, apply systemic fungicide and reconsider growing conditions your orchid plants stay in.
+After identification of fungal infection, you should remove infected plant tissues, apply a systemic fungicide and reconsider growing conditions your orchid plants stay in.

 Repotting of orchids